rust-lang/book/second-edition/nostarch/chapter10.md

 lifetime annotation

 This struct has one field, `part`, that holds a string slice, which is a reference.
-Just like with generic data types, we declare the name of the generic lifetime parameter inside angle brackets after the name of the struct so that we can use the lifetime parameter in the body of the struct definition.
+Like with generic data types, we declare the name of the generic lifetime parameter inside angle brackets after the name of the struct so that we can use the lifetime parameter in the body of the struct definition.
 This annotation means an instance of `ImportantExcerpt` can’t outlive the reference it holds in its `part` field.

 The `main` function here creates an instance of the `ImportantExcerpt` struct that holds a reference to the first sentence of the `String` owned by the